zen0bit/awesome-stars/topics.md

 - [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need
 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [AnarchyLinux/installer](https://github.com/AnarchyLinux/installer) - Anarchy Linux - A simple and intuitive Arch Linux installer. https://anarchyinstaller.org/

+## cloud

+- [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
+- [pi-hole/pi-hole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements

 ## cms